fluxninja/aperture/docs/content/concepts/flow-control/flow-control.md

 the relationship between concurrent requests in the system, arrival rate of requests, and response times.
 For the application to remain stable, the concurrent requests in the system must be limited.
-Indirect techniques to stabilize applications such as rate-limiting and auto scaling fall short in enabling good user experiences or business outcomes.
+Indirect techniques to stabilize applications such as rate-limiting and auto-scaling fall short in enabling good user experiences or business outcomes.
 Rate-limiting individual users is insufficient in protecting services.
-Auto scaling is slow to respond and can be cost-prohibitive.
+Auto-scaling is slow to respond and can be cost-prohibitive.
 As the number of services scales, these techniques get harder to deploy.